mcka1n/command-line-currency/README.md

 # Command Line Currency

+This is a simple tool to check currency rates, it uses the free plan from the https://currencylayer.com

+Note: There is an API rate of 1000 for these free plans.

 # First things first ...

 In order to run the command line currency operator we need to set the correct